-Generally, a SAT involves a student missing one day a week from school.
+Generally, a SAT involves a student working on the job, one day a week outside of school.
 (7.5 hours per week of paid employment).
-This is to meet the mandatory requirement that the employer provides the equivalent of 375 hours (50 days) per year.
+To meet the mandatory requirement of work hours, the employer usually provides the equivalent of 375 hours (50 days) per year.

-However, a school-based apprenticeship Electrician is required to be in the workplace (on-thejob) a total of 600 hours (80 days) per year.
-Therefore, a student will miss two days per week.
+NOTE: A school-based apprenticeship Electrician is required to be in the workplace (on-the-job) a total of 600 hours (80 days) per year.
+Therefore, a student will attend two days of work per week.
 This type of SAT also has other requirements including that the student must have completed the industry recognised minimum educational requirement, which constitutes the equivalent of Year 10 with passes in a recognised course in English, Maths and Science.